StFroese/social-coding/content/isolation_to_connection.md

 # The turning Point

-I attended a workshop by ErUM-Data-Hub in 2023 on sustainibility in ErUM research.
+I attended a workshop by ErUM-Data-Hub in 2023 on sustainability in ErUM research.
 All participants got invited to join "Hannover Messe" (one of world's biggest trade fairs) a few weeks later.
 Me and two other people from Dortmund decided to take the opportunity and look for some potential job offers by the companies attending.
 Little did I know that I would actually go home with a job offer from ErUM-Data-Hub! (or at least the offer to apply, there was an interview later)